Erotemic/shitspotter/README.rst

-SnapCrap: An app to report poop on the streets of San Francisco https://medium.com/@miller.stowe/snapcrap-why-i-built-an-app-to-report-poop-on-the-streets-of-san-francisco-aac12382a7ce
+SnapCrap: An app to report poop on the streets of San Francisco https://medium.com/@miller.stowe/snapcrap-why-i-built-an-app-to-report-poop-on-the-streets-of-san-francisco-aac12382a7ce It is now defunct and no longer available.

 Other related links I haven't gone through well enough yet: